Crowder hits 3-pointer as expires in OT, Grizzlies top Nets

 MEMPHIS, Tenn.
+(AP) — Rookie Ja Morant had the best game of his young career and veteran Jae Crowder hit a game-winner to make the Memphis Grizzlies’ first victory of the season memorable.

-(AP) — Jae Crowder hit a 3-pointer from the top of the key as time expired in overtime, lifting the Memphis Grizzlies to a 134-133 win over the Brooklyn Nets on Sunday night.
+Crowder’s 3-pointer from the top of the key as time expired in overtime lifted the Grizzlies to a 134-133 win over the Brooklyn Nets on Sunday night.

-Rookie Ja Morant, who led the Grizzlies with 30 points, handed out his ninth assist on Crowder’s winning basket, giving Memphis its first win of the season.
+“We’ve been playing well these first two games,” Crowder said of losses to Miami and Chicago.
+“We put five quarters together and came out with a win.”

+The winning shot was possible after Spencer Dinwiddie split a pair of free throws with 7.4 seconds left, Grizzlies reserve Solomon Hill grabbing the rebound when the second shot was missed.

+“I believe in Jae the whole way, and he delivered for us,” Morant, the second pick in last summer’s NBA Draft, said of the winning basket.

+“Anytime you lose at the buzzer, it’s always a tough loss,” Nets coach Kenny Atkinson said.

 Dillon Brooks scored 21 points and Jonas Valanciunas had 16 points and 11 rebounds for the Grizzlies.
-Morant also blocked Kyrie Irving’s shot at the end of regulation to keep the score tied at 120-all.
+Morant also blocked Kyrie Irving’s 17-footer at the end of regulation to keep the score tied at 120-all.

 Irving finished with 37 points, seven rebounds and seven assists for the Nets.
-Caris LeVert added 27 points, Spencer Dinwiddie had 16 points on 3-for-13 shooting from the field.
+Caris LeVert added 27 points, Dinwiddie had 16 points on 3-for-13 shooting from the field.

+“What a game, huh?”
+Grizzlies first-year coach Taylor Jenkins said. “.
+Obviously, to get our first win of the season it took a complete team effort.”

-Morant was key in Memphis reaching overtime, scoring 17 points in the fourth quarter.
-Morant’s layup — his final points of the fourth — tied the score at 120 with 7 seconds left.
+Morant led that “team effort,” helping Memphis reach overtime by scoring 17 points in the fourth quarter.
+Morant’s layup — his final points of the period — tied the score at 120 with 7 seconds left.
 He blocked Irving on the ensuing possession as time ran out in regulation.

+“I head-faked,” Irving said.
+“I tried to shoot a fade.
+He’s got long arms.
+He got a good contest on it and blocked the shot.”

 TIP-INS